PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 remains in the lowerer pending positive production ownership evidence; this semantic correction is not combined with an ownership extraction.

+The opposite-direction NHWC→NCHW elementwise fan-out compatibility rule is now isolated in `passes/elementwise_fanout_layout.py`.
+Its complete 555-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves forward elementwise-DAG discovery, external- runtime-input rejection, local/shared per-channel constant rotation, inverse boundary-Transpose collapse, legacy NCHW adapters, canonical aliases, metadata and quantization propagation, candidate snapshots, unbound-input rollback, fixed-point restart, pruning, statistics, and all three ordered production positions.
+The lowerer retains a one-call private wrapper and the independent unbound-input pass is imported through a compatibility alias without a reverse lowerer dependency.

+The former giant direct-builder fan-out fixture is now focused and runs the module owner and private wrapper on deep copies, comparing the complete ModelIR.
+Tier 0 `shadowformer_istd_160x240_split.onnx` supplies six measured zero-owner invocations before and after the move, records zero process-tree SWAP, and reproduces all five core artifacts byte for byte.
+Positive production ownership is therefore not claimed.
+The raw owner still rebuilds complete maps and deep-copies the whole ModelIR for each accepted candidate while retaining a dormant external-input adapter branch behind a conservative rejection guard;
+indexed transactional redesign remains separate from this exact ownership checkpoint.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.